Martin Schempp

-Introduction

 Martin Schempp (23 March 1905 - 9 July 1984) was a glider pilot and founder of Schempp-Hirth, a major manufacturer of gliders.

 First years

 Martin Schempp was born in Stuttgart.
 After completing his commercial education, he helped out in his father's craftsman's business.
 In 1926, at the age of 21, he emigrated to the USA in the hope of finding better working conditions there.
 After working at various odd jobs, he finally found employment as a chemical laboratory technician at a steel mill.
 A talk by Charles Lindbergh about his Atlantic crossing so inspired Martin about aviation that he returned to Germany in 1928 to learn how to fly.
 After completing his basic soaring training, he acquired his pilot's license for powered aircraft at the Klemm company in Böblingen.
 It was during this time that he met Wolf Hirth, with whom he was to establish a close, lifelong friendship.

 Martin Schempp returned 1929 to the USA to build German sailplane designs under license there at "Haller-Hirth Sailplanes" and to act as a soaring instructor at "Haller School Of Soaring Flight" in Pittsburgh (Greensburg Airport).
 Spectacular flights with a number of unintentional ditchings made him and soaring known in the USA.
 After his successes in the 2nd National Soaring Championships in Elmira, New York (which is America's equivalent to the Wasserkuppe, Germany's soaring Mecca) in 1931, he flew a distance of 63.7 miles and reached an altitude of 5,370 feet in this competition the following year.
 He won second place in the distance competition and first place in the altitude competition.
 Based on these successes, he earned silver C badge No. 8 (worldwide).
 He moved to California at the end of 1932, where he worked with Hawley Bowlus on his high-performance sailplane "Albatros".